koorchik/perl6-livr-advent-calendar-post/README.md

 }
 ```

-you can pass list of rules for a field in an array:
+you can pass a list of rules for a field in an array:

 ```perl6
 {